 Failure Mode and Effects Analysis, FMEA, helps developers to understand what’s the negative effect of these or that actions.
 It’s possible to find out in which cases it’s more effective to fix existing bugs than add new functionality to the product with the help of this method.

 While carrying out the analysis, all the possible problems are written out and then each gets a maximum level of danger.
 Besides, developers find out how often suchlike problems arise and how many users do they affect.
-Also a complexity of problem revealing is taken into account.
+Also, the complexity of the problem revealing is taken into account.
 In the end Risk Priority Number is calculated, which depends on frequency, scale and complexity of revealing a problem.

 More about FMEA.